Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Science

-Abstract: Observations made by mathematics and computer science teaching teams reveal that students have difficulty constructing arguments, adopting methods for solving problems, and justifying their proposals using a formal approach.
-Acquiring these skills essentially involves constructing mathematical proofs.
-Our project proposes teaching tools for mathematics education based on reasoned debate.
+Summary: Observations made by teaching teams in mathematics and computer science reveal the difficulty students have in constructing reasoning, adopting a method for solving problems, and justifying their proposals through a formal approach.
+The acquisition of these skills relies primarily on the construction of mathematical proofs.
+Our project proposes pedagogical tools for mathematics education based on reasoned debate.

 R.Oul: Oulipian Recreations